 The advent of digital technology has triggered the desire of many businesses for paperless office processes, and it is becoming possible year after year.
 In fact, lots of companies are already reducing their use of paper in order to reduce printing costs.

 We’re now in the year 2020.
 The present digital technology is at its best so far.
 We have computers, portable office and communication devices, and software that can certainly help companies process daily tasks with zero to minimum use of printed forms.
 The paperless system is making its way to an important place in the business world.

-Digital files and documents are cloud compatible, portable, cost effective, and shareable yet secure.
+Digital files and documents are cloud-compatible, portable, cost-effective, and shareable yet secure.
 But that’s not all.
-There’s a lot of good reasons why there’s a need for businesses to go paperless, and the year 2020 could be a year to start.
+There are a lot of good reasons why there’s a need for businesses to go paperless, and the year 2020 could be a year to start.
 Here are the reasons:

 A Paperless Process is Fast

 Adopting a paperless process in your home or office can help you avoid the time-consuming processes of printing, sorting, distributing, and filing documents.

 A paperless system allows you to save, distribute and store documents digitally.
 You can make all these happen at the tip of your fingertips with no legwork necessary.

 Searching for digital files is also easier and faster than digging through stacks of printed documents.